Skip to main content

 Permits are not granted to individuals for the purpose of obtaining medications for personal use.
 If you are an individual wanting to access medications that are prohibited imports you should consult your doctor and refer to the Special Access Scheme on the TGA website.

-To apply for a permit to import controlled substances the application form titled 'Application for permission to import narcotic and psychotropic substances' must be submitted to the NCS.
+To apply for a permit to import controlled substances the application form titled ‘Application for permission to import narcotic and psychotropic substances’ must be submitted to the Narcotics Control Section.
 The guidance provided here will assist you in completing and submitting the application form.

 Completing the form